-If you are searching for serenity and wouldn’t mind a bit of a hike.
-Then you should visit this monastery located in Sha Tin District.
-Take the steep steps uphill with Golden Buddhas surrounding you and you’ll find your way to the temple and its nine-story pagoda.
-If you are not Buddhist, still pay the respect it fully deserves and try your best not to disturb the devotees of the monastery.
+If you are searching for serenity and wouldn’t mind a bit of a hike, then you should visit this monastery located in Sha Tin District.
+Take the steep steps uphill with Golden Buddhas surrounding you as you find your way to the temple and its nine-story pagoda.
+If you are not Buddhist, still pay respect it fully deserves and try your best not to disturb the devotees of the monastery.

 Access & Fees: East Rail, Sha Tin Stop | Free